vannizhang/climate-indicators/README.md

 export const IndicatorCardData = [
     {
         // extreme heat
-        itemId: 'aa7280ec71f74a1d88ef0fd0ab9ae627', // item id of the feature table prepared by Gonzalo that provides indicator data
+        itemId: 'aa7280ec71f74a1d88ef0fd0ab9ae627', // item id of the feature table that provides indicator data
-        webmapId: '0a5fe1d4de9d4a7783708e2d5c2115b2' // item id of the web map that prepared by Dan Pisut },
+        webmapId: '0a5fe1d4de9d4a7783708e2d5c2115b2' // item id of the web map associated with this topic },
     {
         // drought